-They had other problems.
-The colonists were badly equipped to start a colony.
+Unfortunately, the colonists were badly equipped to start a colony.
 About half of the colonists had been "gentlemen" back in England.
 They had little or no work experience.
 They knew nothing about farming or building.
 They had no intention of doing any of the work.
 They expected the others to feed and care for them.
 As you can imagine, this did not go over well with the other colonists.

-- If they had abandoned their original settlement and moved inland where food, water, and firewood were in ample supply.
-Of course, they did not know if the natives would remain friendly if they moved inland.
+- More colonists might have survived if the colonists had abandoned their original settlement and moved inland where food, fresh water, and firewood were in ample supply.
+They did not know if the natives would remain friendly if they moved inland.
 The fort they built on the "island" did offer some protection.
-So they did not move inland.
+So they stayed put.